GBrachetta/Fattoria/README.md

 - `Git push`
     - To push commits to my repository.

-# Deployment
+## GitHub and Publishing

+The project can be found on GitHub.

-The website is hosted on GitHub pages and will update as new commits occur.
+The website is hosted on GitHub Pages and will update as new commits occur.

 Further work and commitments will temporarily stop during the period while this project is reviewed and graded.